Sjogren Syndrome (cont.)

 Eye tests: If you have dry eyes, you will probably be referred to an ophthalmologist (a specialist in eye disorders).
 This physician may conduct various tests to try to determine the cause of your symptoms and whether there is damage to your eyes.

-- Schirmer test: This simple test measures tear production using a strip of filter paper placed on the lower eyelid for
+- Schirmer test: This simple test measures tear production using a strip of filter paper placed on the lower eyelid for five minutes.

 - Rose Bengal staining/slit-lamp exam: If you have dry eyes, you will probably be referred to an ophthalmologist (a specialist in eye disorders).
 This physician may conduct various tests to try to determine the cause of your symptoms and whether there is damage to your eyes.